 Melissa and Doug Unit Blocks

 Cheers to unit blocks and the endless amounts of open-ended play they bring!
-Unit blocks can entertain babies and be played well after your child turns seven.
+Unit blocks can entertain babies and be played with well after your child turns seven.
 You are going to have to trust me on this one.
 These wooden blocks help with play perseverance, spatial sense, communication, planning ideas, problem-solving, and much more!

 Introduce the large blocks now, and save the smaller pieces when your child is 3+.